cran-task-views/Spatial/Spatial.md

     georeferenced point data via Inverse Path Distance Weighting.
 Useful for coastal marine applications where barriers in the landscape preclude interpolation with Euclidean distances.
--   `r pkg("RSurvey")` may be used as a processing program for spatially distributed data, and is capable of error corrections and data visualisation.
 -   `r pkg("sptotal")` uses Finite Population Block Kriging (FPBK) to provide a prediction for a quantity of interest, most commonly a population total or a prediction of total abundance, on a finite number